AyushRoy2001/AyushRoy2001.github.io/README.md

 **[About Me](#about-me)** | **[Familiar With](#familiar-with)** | **[Internships](#internships)** | **[Publications](#publications)** | **[Hackathons](#hackathons)** | **[Contact me](#contact-me)** | **[Other links](#other-links)**

 ## About Me 😊👋 <a id="about-me"></a>
-- 👀 **I’m interested in Machine Learning, Deep Learning, Computer Vision, and Robotics**
+- 👀 **I’m interested in Machine Learning, Deep Learning, Computer Vision, and Robotics.
+I am currently focused on researching multimodal feature fusion and task-aware feature subspace.**
-- 🌱 **I’m currently an Electrical Engineering undergraduate at Jadavpur University(India, West Bengal)**
+- 🌱 **I’m currently an Electrical Engineering undergraduate at Jadavpur University(India, West Bengal) and will soon start a PhD at the University of Buffalo under the supervision of Prof. Vishnu Lokhande.**
-- 💞️ **I’m looking for research opportunities in Computer Vision, Robotics, and Signal Processing**
+- 💞️ **I’m looking for research collaborations in Computer Vision for Biometrics, Biomedical Imaging,  and Signal Processing**
-- ✌️ **I have published in popular computer vision conferences (ICDAR, ACPR) and journals**
+- ✌️ **I have published in popular computer vision conferences (ICDAR, ACPR, ISBI) and journals (IEEE Transactions)**
 - 📳 **News: <code style="color: red">Our paper "AWGUNet: Attention-aided Wavelet Guided U-net for nuclei segmentation in histopathology images" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**
 - 📳 **News: <code style="color: red">Our paper "A Wavelet Guided Attention Module for Skin Cancer Classification with Gradient-based Feature Fusion" has been accepted for presentation at the ISBI 2024 to be held in Athens, Greece on May 27 – 30, 2024.</code>**